2018 New York City Marathon

-The 2018 New York City Marathon was a marathon race held in New York City, United States, which took place on November 4, 2018.
+The 2018 New York City Marathon was a marathon race held in New York City, New York, which took place on November 4, 2018.
 It was the 48th edition of the New York City Marathon, which is organised by New York Road Runners.
 The men's race was won by Lelisa Desisa, who held off a late challenge at the finish by Shura Kitata.
 The women's race was won by Mary Keitany, her fourth win of the event.
 Both Desisa and Keitany recorded the second fastest times on the course.
 In the wheelchair races, Daniel Romanchuk (1:36:21) and Switzerland's Manuela Schär (1:50:27) won the men's and women's races, respectively.
 A total of 52,704 runners finished the race, comprising 30,592 men and 22,112 women.

 Course

 The marathon distance is officially 42.195 km long as sanctioned by World Athletics (IAAF).
 The New York City Marathon starts at Fort Wadsworth on Staten Island, New York City.
 The first two miles of the course stay on the island, before the runners cross the Verrazzano-Narrows Bridge into Brooklyn.
 The streets in this borough are flat and the runners remain here until mile 12.
 The runners then enter Queens before crossing the Queensboro Bridge at mile 13.

 After crossing the bridge, the runners enter Manhattan and run down First Avenue.
 The runners then enter The Bronx for miles 19 and 20 and pass the 'Entertainment Zone' which includes bands and dancers.
 The course then re-enters Manhattan for the final 6.2 mi.
 After running through Harlem, there is a slight uphill section along Fifth Avenue before it flattens out and runs parallel to Central Park.
 The course then enters the park around mile 24, passes Columbus Circle at mile 25 and re-enters the park for the finish.